 If you are pursuing an international internship and wish to earn academic credit, you will have to work with the UK Education Abroad team.

 A non-credit internship implies that you will work for the benefit of experience gained, but not for any type of academic recognition.
 This option may be preferable if you do not need additional credit hours.
-For-profit employers must limit non-credit internships to paid positions in order to comply with US Department of Labor laws.
+For-profit employers must limit non-credit internships to paid positions in order to comply with the U.S. Department of Labor laws.
 The only exceptions to this policy are positions with non-profit organizations.

 How do I receive academic credit?
 Once you have an internship offer and decided that you would like to earn credit - Check out this page for more information.